NSS-SE-Jumpstart/curriculum/sessions/session5/wrapup/checkpoint.md

 ### Question 2

-What will the following Python code print the terminal?
+What will the following Python code print to the terminal?

 ```python
 import random